dotnet/docs-maui/docs/platform-integration/device/battery.md

 ## Low-power energy-saver mode

 Devices that run on batteries can be put into a low-power energy-saver mode.
 Sometimes devices are switched into this mode automatically, like when the battery drops below 20% capacity.
 The operating system responds to energy-saver mode by reducing activities that tend to deplete the battery.
 Applications can help by avoiding background processing or other high-power activities when energy-saver mode is on.

+> [!IMPORTANT]
+> Applications should avoid background processing if the device's energy-saver status is on.

 The energy-saver status of the device can be read by accessing the `EnergySaverStatus` property, which is either `On`, `Off`, or `Unknown`.
 If the status is `On`, the application should avoid background processing or other activities that may consume a lot of power.